 1. March on the spot (3 min)

 Begin by marching on the spot.
-Then march forward and backward.
+Then march forward and backwards.
 While doing this, thrust your arms up and down in time with your steps.
 Make sure your elbows are bent and don’t clench your fists too tightly.

 2. Shoulder rolls (2 sets of 10 reps)